What’s the Difference Between Alpacas and Llamas?

 Additional Information

-Although llamas and alpacas are the most prevalent types of camelids found in Peru and throughout the Andes, this region is home to two additional types of camelids.
+Although llamas and alpacas are the most prevalent camelids in Peru and throughout the Andes, this region is home to two additional camelids.
 The alpaca and llama’s wild relatives, the vicua and guanaco.

 Vicuas, the wild equivalent to alpacas found in the center of the Andes, is another important mammal in Peru.